Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ```
 `webMonetizationFaker.js`used also in test for mocking the web monetization api.

+`webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the payment pointer in the metatag and observe its mutations.

 #### VideoAdvertizer

 It  initializing and playing the ads and also exposes`stopAds` for stopping them when needed.